pavelvasev/viewlang/readme.en.md

 ## How to debug
 1. Errors are written to developers console of the browser, Ctrl+Shift+J.
-2. If you change scene file - reload page in browser.
+2. If you changed scene file - then reload page in browser.

 (с) 2015-2016 Pavel Vasev